oegharevba4/Udacity-DS-Nanodegree_Project5/README.md

 - In the second method, users were also ranked by total number of interactions, as were articles.
 In the case of a tie, this rankings was used to break the tie

 #### Matrix Factorization:
 Here, matrices were built off the dataframe and SVD was used to make recommendations.
 We made use of numpy's built in SVD package because out matrix has no "NA".
-All "NA"s were replaced with "0"<br>
+All "NA"s were replaced with "0"..
-Sum of error was used to determine accuracy and we ran into an overfitting problem where the model performed well on the train set, but not as good on the test set<br>
+Sum of error was used to determine accuracy and we ran into an overfitting problem where the model performed well on the train set, but not as good on the test set..
 There was also a problem of not enough common dataset between the train set and test set, (the cold start problem) therfore limiting the number of users we could predict for

-### Authors
+## Authors

-Udacity - Code template and tests<br>
+Udacity - Code template and test
 Laura Egharevba - Everything else

-### Acknowledgements
+## Acknowledgements

 IBM for supplying the dataset